chef/chef-web-docs/chef_master/source/chef_repo.rst

    $ chef generate repo REPO_NAME

-This command uses the ``chef`` command-line tool that is packaged as part of ChefDK to create a chef-repo.
+This command uses the ``chef`` command-line tool that is packaged as part of Chef Workstation to create a chef-repo.